liip/drifter/README.md

 ```

 This will create a `Vagrantfile` in your root and a `virtualization` folder
 containing configuration option.
-You know have to follow those two steps :
+You now have to follow those two steps :

 * edit `virtualization/parameters.yml` to set parameters related to your project
 * edit `virtualization/playbook.yml` to configure what to install in your box